brightway-lca/randonneur/README.md

         },
         "target": {
             # All fields needed to define the new exchange
-        },
-        # `dataset` is optional
-        "dataset": {
-            # All fields needed to identify the dataset to change
         }
     }]
 }
 ```

-### Update

 `update` changes attributes the same way that `replace` does - the only difference is that `replace` shows the intent to refer to a new object instead of an existing object with different attributes.
-Given the messiness of real-world data, there is no real bright line between these concepts, and their code implementation is identical.
+Given the messiness of real-world data (i.e. what is truly a new object versus the same object with different descriptions), there is no real bright line between these concepts, and their code implementation is identical.

 #### Create